neobay991/bookmarks_v2/README.md

 -------

 As a user
-So I can keep remeber which bookmarks I like
+So I can keep remember which bookmarks I like
 I would like to be able to add comments to a Bookmark

 In a one-to-many relationship, there are two models: